A universal variational framework for parabolic equations and systems

 From there on, the theory develops analogously in this special case.
-The Cauchy problem for $\partial_{t}+\Lt_{0}$ can be posed and solved uniquely in $\L^2(0,T; \H^1(\R^n))$ when $T<\infty$ or in $\L^2(0,\infty; \Hdot^1(\R^n))$ when $T=\infty$ (recovering the result in \cite{AMP}).
+The Cauchy problem for $\partial_{t}+\Lt_{0}$ can be posed and solved uniquely in $\L^2(0,T; \H^1(\R^n))$ when $T<\infty$ for arbitrary data $\psi, F,g,h$ in appropriate spaces, or in $\L^2(0,\infty; \Hdot^1(\R^n))$ when $T=\infty$ and $h=0$ (recovering and extending the result in \cite{AMP}).
+The elimination of the constant comes from the initial data being in $\L^2_{x}$.
 The $\L^2$ off-diagonal decay was already known in this case (see the beginning of Section~\ref{sec:ode}) but we still offer a different proof.